nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `Opus` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Display help information

 **MSS**

+1. User requests to display help information
+2. Opus displays help information
+Use case ends

+#### Use case: Add task

+**MSS**

+1. User input command to add task
+2. Opus adds the task and shows the added task details Use case ends

+#### Use case: Delete task

+**MSS**

-1. User requests to list persons
+1. User requests to list tasks
-2. AddressBook shows a list of persons
+2. Opus shows a list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. AddressBook deletes the person <br>
+4. Opus deletes the task
-Use case ends.
+Use case ends

 **Extensions**